 “There is a difference between a fighter and a martial artist.
 A fighter is training for a purpose: he has a fight.
 I’m a Martial artist.
 I don’t train for a fight, I train for myself.
 My goal is perfection, but I will never reach perfection.”

-Georges was raised in St-Isidore, Quebec, a town of about 2,000 people.
-As a child he was bullied for years by older schoolmates.
-His father had introduced him to Kyokushin karate at age 7, “but life isn’t like a movie,” he said.
-“You can do all the karate you want, when you’re eight or nine-years-old and they’re 12, when you’re alone and there’s three of them, you can’t do anything.
+“But life isn’t like a movie,” Georges would later say.
+“You can do all the karate you want, but when you’re eight or nine and they’re twelve… when you’re alone and there’s three of them… you can’t do anything.
 That’s the reality.”

 Fighting style: Kyokushin karate (3rd dan black belt), Brazilian Jiu-Jitsu (black belt), Muay Thai, Boxing, Wrestling.